 If you or someone you know is struggling with obesity, it’s hard to know where to turn or what to do about it.
 Thankfully, obesity is treatable and can be addressed in a variety of ways.

-Here is a little bit about what obesity is and what treatment options are available to you to use in a safe, healthy way on your weight-loss journey.
+If you’re wondering: “What are some treatments for obesity?”, here is a little bit about what obesity is and what treatment options are available to you to use in a safe, healthy way on your weight-loss journey.

 Obesity is classified as a person having a body mass index (BMI) of 30.0 or higher and is diagnosed only by a healthcare professional.
 It’s a curable disease that has multiple forms of treatment, depending on the health needs of the patient.
 There are many serious obesity-related illnesses to be aware of, including: